Citroën ë-C4 review

 Category: Electric car

-The ë-C4 is a comfortable and stylish electric coupé SUV but its range isn't great
+The ë-C4 is a comfortable and stylish electric coupé SUV but the smaller battery option has a subpar range

 • Citroën ë-C4 interior front seats